 Reviewing annually the Terms of Reference of the Resources Committee.

 Agreeing appropriate charges for lettings of the premises, in line with the Academy’s lettings policy.

+2.9 Ex Gratia Payments

+Ex gratia payments: If the academy trust is considering making an Ex gratia payment (as defined in section 3.7.13 of the Academies Financial Handbook 2017) the ESFA’s prior approval must be obtained regardless of value.

 3.3 Audit Committee (included within the Resources Committee)